arcbtc/goomba/README.md

 ![ESP32 hardware wallet](https://i.imgur.com/FXjICTq.png)
 # Goomba - a cheap DIY bitcoin hardware wallet (only $5!)
-<i style="color:red;">disclaimer: this is an untested truley reckless hardware wallet, we take no responsiblity for loss of funds!</i>
+<i style="color:#ff0000;">disclaimer: this is an untested truley reckless hardware wallet, we take no responsiblity for loss of funds!</i>

 Goomba is a bare bones, build your own hardware wallet, based on the very affordable ($5) ESP32.
 The project uses Stepan Snigirev's incredible bitcoin library